ciabo/indico-user-docs/docs/conferences/peer_reviewing.md

 ### As a paper submitter

-Once the abstract is accepted by a judge, from the event display view, as a paper submitter, click on the _Paper Peer Reviewing_ area.
+From the event display view, as a paper submitter, click on the _Paper Peer Reviewing_ area.

-You will see the list of your accepted abstracts.
-Click on _submit paper_ for the abstract you desire.
+Click on _submit paper_ .

 ![](../assets/peer_reviewing/paper_submission.png)